 But 200 yards up East 18th Street, Ham Biggar and the Mad Hatter were hell bent on being as popular and boisterous as the rock bands that often tore up Swingos’.
 Anchored by an enormous sound system (no live bands here), a bubble machine, a strobe-like, multi-colored dance floor and 2,500 square feet of sticky red-shag carpeting, the “Hatter” quickly became Cleveland’s disco hot spot.
 In the early years, however—before the “disco inferno”—attendees were more likely to sway to the sounds of classic rock: Rolling Stones, Aerosmith, Deep Purple, Led Zeppelin and so forth.
 By the mid 1970s, disco ruled, and hard rockers were supplanted by the likes of Donna Summer, Wild Cherry, Abba and the Bee Gees.
 Same new song on an old background.

 Disco was rapidly dying and The Mad Hatter soon became old hat.
-The club staggered into the early ‘80s, even morphing (unsuccessfully) into Pinky’s Jazz Showcase on Wednesday nights before closing for good.
-By the mid ‘80s, nothing was left but an empty building and a cracked unisex sign (the Mad Hatter logo).
-Symbolizing Cleveland’s snail-like pace of change, it took almost 30 years for the structure to be removed, replaced by an annex to the Salvation Army’s Harbor Light complex—ironically, a safe haven for alcoholics.
+The club staggered into the early 1980s, even morphing (unsuccessfully) into Pinky’s Jazz Showcase on Wednesday nights before closing for good.
+By the middle of the decade, nothing was left but an empty building and a cracked unisex sign (the Mad Hatter logo).
+Symbolizing Cleveland’s snail-like pace of change, it took almost thirty years for the structure to be removed, replaced by an annex to the Salvation Army’s Harbor Light complex—ironically, a safe haven for alcoholics.